 What is Integrative Counselling?
 Integrative counselling means drawing upon a range of skills, theories and techniques to suit the individual needs of the client.

 Using an integrative approach enables me to be flexible and adapt my therapy as I believe that we are all unique.
 This may involve exploring links with the past and the present in order to help facilitate a more empowered choice towards the future.
 What is helpful to one person may be different to another.
-Whatever your issues, there is always something to be explored.

 I sometimes use (if I feel it would be appropriate and helpful to the client) creative tools such as stones, drawing, mindfulness, relaxation and breathing techniques.